fluxcd/flux/site/monitoring.md

 menu_order: 70
 ---

-The flux daemon exposes `/metrics` endpoints which can be scraped for monitoring data in Prometheus format; exact metric names and help are available from the endpoints themselves.
+The Flux daemon exposes `/metrics` endpoints which can be scraped for monitoring data in Prometheus format; exact metric names and help are available from the endpoints themselves.